A pretty beach and fun waterpark makes Jamaica’s all-inclusive Hilton Rose Hall Resort a good bet for families

 My first stop on the trip was to the Hilton Rose Hall Resort and Spa.
 This is the sole Hilton on the island and one of only seven all-inclusive properties in its portfolio.
 Every stay includes bottomless food and drinks, nonstop entertainment, non-motorized water sports, access to the property’s on-site water park, and now, thanks to the pandemic, complimentary room service.

 Jamaica’s been open for tourists for close to a year now.
 All you need to enter is a negative COVID-19 PCR or antigen test taken within three days of travel and a completed travel authorization form.
-Then, when it’s time to return to the U.K., you can get tested on-site at most Jamaican resorts, including the Hilton.
-Keep in mind, however, that Jamaica is on the U.K.’s amber list as of time of publication.
+Then, when it’s time to return to the U.S., you can get tested on-site at most Jamaican resorts, including the Hilton.

 I’ve stayed at numerous all-inclusive resorts over the years, but this was my first time at one that’s part of a major hotel chain.
 Here’s how it went.